Attendance Procedures and Policies

 - They are to be completed and turned back in to the 2nd Floor Attendance office no later than 3 days before the first day of the absence request.

 - Using the anticipated absence form DOES NOT necessarily guarantee that the absence will be classified as excused.

-- After reviewal, your student should pick up their completed form on bright yellow paper from the 2nd Floor Office to bring home.
+- After reviewal, your student should pick up their completed form from the 2nd Floor Office to bring home.
 This will show you whether it was approved or not, along with any notes and assignments your student will miss while they are absent.

 For more information about Hoover Attendance policies and procedures, please see pages 8 and 9 in the Student Handbook.